 Once you have determined your countable income, you can calculate an estimate of your VA Pension.
-Your pension will be the difference between your countable income and the number set by Congress—which in 2014 was $16,851 for an individual with one dependent.
-A veteran with a dependent who made $12,851 would then be awarded a VA Pension of $4,000 for that year.
+Your pension will be the difference between your countable income and the number set by Congress — which in 2018 was $20,692 for an individual with one dependent.
+A veteran with one dependent who made $12,000 would then be awarded a VA Pension of $8,692 for that year.
 The pension would be paid in monthly installments.

 Veterans who are eligible for the VA Pension may also be eligible for additional financial compensation based on their medical needs.
 Veterans may be eligible for additional funds if they require the aid and attendance of another person, or are housebound and receiving skilled nursing care.
 The Aid & Attendance and Housebound benefits are not separate from the VA Pension, and veterans applying for Aid & Attendance or Housebound benefits must meet the other eligibility criteria for VA Pension.